Nodak HALL OF FAME

 Employees

-- Employee must have made a impactful mark on Nodak Speedway’s history
+• Employee must have made an impactful mark on Nodak Speedway’s history

 Fan

-- Must have attend the Nodak Speedway races for a minimum of thirty (30) years
+• Must have attended the Nodak Speedway races for a minimum of thirty (30) years

 All Nominees

-- Must be minimum of fifty (50) years old
+• Must be minimum of forty eight (48) years old

-- Must have made a historical and significant impact on the Nodak Speedway within their respectable category.
-OR Must have made a historical and significant achievement at the Nodak Speedway within their respectable Category.
-Their impact and/or achievement must be the main highlight of their career bio.
+• Must have made a historical and significant impact and/or achievement on the Nodak Speedway within their respectable category.
+Their impact and/or achievement must be the main highlight in their bio.

 Nomination Panel Duties

-The Nominating Panel will meet between the months of January to March to select the list of up to, but no more than 8 nominees for the Entertainer category, and up to, but no more than 8 Car owners, Pitman, Board member, Volunteer, Employee, Sponsor/Donor, and Fan for the Dedicated category.
+The Nominating Panel will meet between the months of January to March to select the list of up to, but no more than 6 nominees for the Entertainer category, and up to, but no more than 6 Driver, Car owners, Pitman, Board member, Volunteer, Employee, Sponsor/Donor, and Fan for the Dedicated category.

 Nomination Panel Members

-The Nomination Committee panel will consist of the Hall of Fame Director, President of the Nodak Speedway, one appointed Board Member of the Nodak Speedway, and a minimum of ten (10) Hall of Fame Members.
+The Nomination Committee panel will consist of the Hall of Fame Director, President of the Nodak Speedway, one appointed Board Member of the Nodak Speedway, and the respective Hall of Fame members.

 ————————